Shark repellent

 A shark repellent is any method of driving sharks away from an area.
 Shark repellents are a category of animal repellents.
-Shark repellent technologies include magnetic shark repellent, electropositive shark repellents, electrical repellents, and semiochemicals.
-Shark repellents can be used to protect people from sharks by driving the sharks away from areas where they are likely to kill human beings.
+Shark repellent technologies include magnetic shark repellent, electropositive shark repellents, electric repellents, and semiochemicals.
+Shark repellents can be used to protect people from sharks by driving the sharks away from areas where they are likely to harm human beings.
 In other applications, they can be used to keep sharks away from areas they may be a danger to themselves due to human activity.
 In this case, the shark repellent serves as a shark conservation method.
 There are some naturally occurring shark repellents; modern artificial shark repellents date to at least the 1940s, with the United States Navy using them in the Pacific Ocean theater of World War II.
+However results from modern studies have been mixed with electric shark repellents being independently assessed as the most effective shark deterrent.

 Natural repellents

-It has traditionally been believed that sharks are repelled by the smell of a dead shark; however, modern research has had mixed results.
+It has traditionally been believed that sharks are repelled by the smell of a dead shark. however, modern research has had mixed results.

 The Pardachirus marmoratus fish (finless sole, Red Sea Moses sole) repels sharks through its secretions.
 The best-understood factor is pardaxin, acting as an irritant to the sharks' gills, but other chemicals have been identified as contributing to the repellent effect.